They claim Kurdish party HDP has been forcibly recruiting or luring their children and relatives to fight for the outlawed group.

 “The PKK has become a serious threat to our region.
 Our people are always subject to getting killed amid the Turkey-PKK crossfire,” he said.
 “Turkish bombs are expected to drop anytime.
 If the PKK leaves then Turkey will not bomb.
 The more they stay, the worse our people will go through.
 We ask them to go back to their country and fight their battle on their land, not ours.”

-Dilshad Khidir lost his mother, brother, and three cousins in a Turkish air strike on their village of Zargali in Erbil province in 2015.
+Dilshad Khidir lost his mother, brother, and three cousins in a Turkish air raid on their village of Zargali in Erbil province in 2015.
 He now lives in Sulaimaniyah province’s Raniya district with his father, who was wounded in the attack.

 Khidir said his family has endured much “under the mercy of the hovering of planes and bang of bombings”, and urged the PKK to “leave the surroundings of our village so we can return home and resume our life on our land”.